-Modern business VoIP requires several important steps to ensure high-quality calls.
+Modern VoIP solutions require several important steps to ensure high-quality calls.
 This includes performing tasks like disabling SIP ALG and purchasing a router that’s optimized for voice over internet protocol (VoIP) connections.
 Another step you can take is to incorporate a session border controller, which adds extra security to your calls over your phone system as well as data transfers.

 What is a Session Border Controller?